eithompson/sylloge/spec.md

 ## Note on neighborhoods

 We need to check different neighborhoods of each source document against the model.
 We're not just trying to find source documents that match our search term - we want _selections from_ source documents that match.
-But how big are the "neighborhoods" that define our candidates for selectionhood?
+But how big are the "neighborhoods" that define our candidates for selection?
 Too narrow, and the returned selections will be too out-of-context.
-Too wide and there will just be too much text returned from each hit.
+Too wide, and there will just be too much text returned from each hit.
 Simple options for delineating neighbhorhoods: paragraphs, or a set number of sentences.
 Another option could be a minimum/maximum between paragraphs and words/characters.
 As many full paragraphs as are required to reach 100 words, or something like that.

 There may be some kind of mathematical trick here if the model is simply frequency-based.
 Like a kernel density estimate (moving average, basically) combined with a minimum density cutoff.
 This way we just have a score at each word which gets its actual "neighborhood" score and we only take sentences whose words all score above the cutoff.
 This seems more elegant.